 Our energy, at any given time, is a finite thing.
-We only possess a certain amount, so it’s important to know, how can I increase my energy when it‘s low?
-Equally, it is important to know how we can stop losing the finite amount of energy we already have.
+We only possess a certain amount, so it’s important to know how you can increase your energy when it‘s low.
+Equally, it is important to know how you can stop losing the finite amount of energy that you already have.

 Researching the topic, it becomes evident that most answers relating to increasing our energy levels focus on short-term physical solutions.
 And, I will also include a list of the best ways to temporarily gain energy below.
 These solutions are helpful because we all have times when we are depleted and need an energy boost.

 However, for lasting results, longer-term fixes are the best solution.
 These invariably include lifestyle changes and are therefore often avoided by many people.
-However, we cannot remain the same person we are now, doing the same things we are now, and expect our lives to miraculously improve.
+However, you cannot remain the same person you are now, doing the same things you are doing and expect to miraculously improve your life.

-For our lives to change, it is we who must change so that we attract different circumstances into our lives.
-So, let’s check out some quick fixes and longer-term solutions for increasing our energy levels so you can decide which ones you are willing to take.
+For your life to change, it is you who must change so that you can begin attracting different circumstances.
+So, let’s check out some quick fixes and longer-term solutions for increasing your energy levels so you can decide which ones you are willing to take.

 How Can I Increase My Energy?

-Our energy levels drive our days.
-They determine the results we achieve and our overall level of satisfaction with life.
-The best policy is to avoid short-term ‘fixes’ in favor of long-term and lasting solutions.
-These include strengthening our personalities, avoiding energy vampires, and adopting healthy practices like yoga, meditation, healthy eating, and a positive mental attitude.
+Your energy levels drive your days.
+They determine the results you achieve and your overall level of satisfaction with life.
+The best policy is to avoid short-term ‘fixes’ in favor of long-term lasting solutions.
+These include strengthening your personality, avoiding energy vampires, and adopting healthy practices like yoga, meditation, healthy eating, and a positive mental attitude.

-What are some quick fixes that will boost my energy levels?
+What are some quick fixes that will boost your energy levels?